GrahamboJangles/TradeBotPy/readme.md

 - backtest with 2-4x margin during market hours
 - maybe stop using market orders, seem to be losing quite a bit to slippage depending on volitility
 - add a test to see if we actually get filled, and if not, try again
+- maybe add a debugging mode to print stuff
 - add a graph using Alpaca order data and put it underneath the backtesting graph to compare
 - change the wait time until next day to wait for a specific time delta instead of checking every minute
 - change the closing all positions because of using too much cash to correct to the amount of shares that we want instead of closing out
 - add loading bar for waiting until open
 - sometimes the market closes early on holiday's, should change the close early to a variable using API close times
 - check the amount of usable cash before each trade to prevent overbuying or selling
+- make strategy volatility adjustable
+- going from short to long makes the bot buy too much, but is corrected shortly